loresclement/react-native-customizable-chat/README.md

 ## Features

--FULLY customizable.
+- 🖌 FULLY customizable.
 Each component is customizable and replaceable<br>
--Link in messages can be opened<br>
+- ⚡ PERFORMANCES ⚡️ well optimized, only new messages will render<br>
--Clicked messages or long pressed messages events that return the selected message<br>
+- 🔗 Link in messages can be opened<br>
--Automatic scale for images in bubble<br>
+- 👆 Clicked messages or long pressed messages events that return the selected message<br>
--User avatar <br>
+- 📳 Automatic scale for images in bubble<br>
--Fully customizable input and buttons<br>
+- 😃 User avatar <br>

 ## Installation